-These freezable pasta lunches come in at just $0.24 per serving.
+These freezer pasta meals come in at just $0.24 per serving.
 Not only are they insanely inexpensive (can you even buy a pack of gum for $0.25?), they offer convenience and endless possibilities for variety to spice up your work lunches.

 Cook the pasta in a salted pot of boiling water until al dente.
 I cooked up two boxes of pasta, so I needed two pots.
-Or you can just skip the extra effort and use a large stock pot.
+As an alternative, just skip the extra effort and use a large stock pot.
 Then drain.

 Stir drained pasta with olive oil to prevent sticking.
 I used a little over 1 tsp. of Olive Oil for each box of pasta.